Skip to content

 Before you start, you need the following:

-Integrating Fullstory
+Integrate Fullstory

 Step 1: Set up Fullstory for Session Summary API enablement

-B: Creating a session summary Profile ID
+Step 1.2: Create a session summary profile ID

 Following Fullstory’s guidance, create a session summary profile using the dedicated endpoint.
-This is where you define what sort of data you want the Session Summary response to provide to Braze.
-In the response to this request, Fullstory provides a Session “Profile ID”.
-This Profile ID is a key component of the connected content request body used in the following use case.
+This is where you define what sort of data you want the session summary response to provide to Braze.

-2. Name the authentication “fullstory”.
+2. Name the authentication fullstory.

-3. Add the Header key “Authorization”.
-Supply the Header value Fullstory provided in the previous step.
+3. Add the header key “Authorization”.
+Supply the header value Fullstory provided in the previous step.

-4. Under Allowed Domain, submit “api.fullstory.com”.
+4. Under Allowed Domain, enter api.fullstory.com.

 Screenshot of Braze showing the Edit Credential fields